 Advantages of Distributed Ledger and Blockchain Technology

 Encoded, distributed digital ledgers don’t permit alterations to the data (ledger).
-Once the contract/agreement is written, no changes are permitted unless a consensus is made in counter to it.
+After writing the contract/agreement, there is no permit for changes without the consensus countering it.
 Let’s us study some of the vital advantages of distributed ledger technology:

 The absence of a central authority, in theory, makes blockchain faster.
 If you’re relying on a central certifier, you depend on finite resources.
 Distributed Ledgers will minimize the transaction and processing time and expenses.
 This lets swift completion and easy accessibility of financial transactions.

-The blockchain is also more economical.
-All the computers holding the blockchain are paid for, by the participants in the hope that they will earn the incentive for being the first to validate the transaction.
+The blockchain is also more economical as all computers hosting blockchain have a price tag.
+The participants pay in the hope that they will earn the incentive for being the first to validate the transaction.

 Distributed Ledgers offer governance of all its data and transactions to the users, thus making the entire ledger systems transparent.
 Also, use of a solitary public ledger to record transactions helps in reducing the chaos and complications of multiple record keeping.